TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

   </figcaption>
 </figure>

 Personally, it's much easier to read the text in the second column, even though it's a high-contrast white-on-black theme.

 ## To be, or not to be

-[Approximately 40% of the adult population has astigmatism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10045990/), making it one of the most common eye conditions worldwide.
+[Approximately 40% of the adult population has astigmatism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10045990/).
+This means about 1 (one) in 3 (three) people have astigmatism.
+It makes this eye condition one of the most common worldwide.
 This means that about 1 (one) in 3 (three) people have astigmatism.

 As developers and designers, we often consider people's experience with various visual conditions, such as light sensitivity, glaucoma, or blurred vision with low contrast.
 Dark themes have become popular in the developer community.
 They can save battery life on certain screens, reduce eye strain during nighttime coding sessions, and are aesthetically pleasing.

 You can easily find the [research shows that mobile users prefer dark mode](https://worldmetrics.org/dark-mode-usage-statistics/).
 We like numbers.

 But what do these statistics and decisions based on them actually tell us?
 For me, they don't answer several critical questions:

 - How many users have astigmatism, especially among those who report that they no longer experience eyestrain
 - What if light themes are so bright that people prefer to choose dark mode because there's no better alternative
 - How can we be sure that users don't turn light mode on in their browser and stick with system dark mode?

 We shouldn't forget about people with attention-deficit hyperactivity disorder (ADHD), dyslexia, or different eye conditions, not only astigmatism, who may struggle with dark themes as well.
 It seems these groups aren't well represented in statistics and research.

 Somehow, we've decided dark themes are a silver bullet and the only alternative to light mode.
 While it fixes some problems, it sometimes creates accessibility barriers instead.

 I can't force everyone to immediately implement multiple themes or settings everywhere.
 Perhaps that's good news for managers, haha.
 However, it's a good idea to think about dark mode critically and not make a decision that is accessible by default.

 At least you have the power to avoid using bright black and white.
 In this world, we have different colors, not only black and white.
 What about something between these two opposite sides?
 There are at least light gray and beige.

 ## Further reading